Magenta colour mark: Deutsche Telekom vs. Lemonade

 Unbelievable but true: Telekom is trying to declare the colour magenta its property and to take it away from as many areas of application as possible.
 This also applies to industries in which it is not active at all.
 Several companies have already followed the corresponding warnings sent by Telekom, including Lemonade, which has been advertising in red instead of its actual corporate colour magenta since 2018, but is now fighting back.
 This is courageous and of great importance for the future of freedom from colour.

 A DPMA trade mark search shows that telecom magenta was registered in very different ways, even in red areas.
 So not only the exact telemagenta (RAL 4010), but a whole range between violet, pink and red is owned by Telekom.
 Unfortunately, there are no rules and judgments whatsoever as to how much DeltaE a permissible colour must deviate from a colour mark.
-Other colour brand owners are likely to follow the aggressive Telekom example - eventually we will end up in a world where the free use of colours is no longer allowed because they "belong" to someone else.
+Other color brand owners are likely to follow the aggressive Telekom example – eventually we will end up in a world where the free use of colors is no longer allowed because they „belong“ to someone else.
 If we do not want this, we have to do something about it.
 (Holger Everding)

 DPMA trademark search „Colour trademark, Telekom“